dabrain34/dabrain34.github.io/_posts/2023-04-19_esextractor.md

 H264 and H265 contents.
 This is a very elementary format based on MPEG start codes and NAL unit identification.

-As FFMpeg is quite heavy, monolothic package and might cause issues to support multiple platforms and architectures, a first attempt to replace it was to use GStreamer and its helper library, [demuxeres](https://github.com/Igalia/GstVkVideoParser/tree/main/lib/demuxeres)
+To avoid an extra multimedia solution integrable only with binaries, a first attempt to replace FFmpeg was, to use GStreamer and an in-house helper library called [demuxeres](https://github.com/Igalia/GstVkVideoParser/tree/main/lib/demuxeres).
-It was a smaller package but needed to be a binary packaged to avoid the glib/gstreamer system dependencies. it was a no-go because the binary package would be awkward to support on the various platforms targetted by the CTS
+It was smaller but needed to be a binary still to avoid the glib/gstreamer system dependencies (self contained library). it was a no-go still because the binary package would be awkward to support on the various platforms targetted by the the Khronos CTS.

-So at [Igalia](https://www.igalia.com/), we decided to implement a dependency-free, custom library, written in C++ to be compliant with the CTS and simple to integrate into any build system.
+So at [Igalia](https://www.igalia.com/), we decided to implement a minimal, dependency-free, custom library, written in C++ to be compliant with the Khronos CTS and simple to integrate into any build system.

 This library is called [ESExtractor](https://github.com/Igalia/ESExtractor)